WebDevStudios/Etsy-Product-Importer-for-WordPress/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Fix: hopeful solution for occasional "Invalid header" issue.
+* Fix: PHP Magic Constant change for PHP 5.2 compatibility.
+* Fix: Amend error message to be more informative to user.
+* Fix: Amend settings save button text to indicate saving will process product imports.
+* Enhancement: Improvements to PHPDOcs for developers.
+* Fix: Remove usage of PHP extract function in shortcodes.
+* Fix: Match metabox field definitions to current CMB2 usage.
+* Enhancement: Highlight store ID to use in screenshot.
+* Fix: Update settings page URL in readme.txt
+* Updated internationalization files.

 = 1.3.2 =
 * With this update, you will need to save your settings to reimport your products and add the product ID as post meta.
 * Remove functionality left in place to transition from old settings page to CMB2-powered settings page